 deny from all

 Next up, we need to log into our wp-admin section with an administrator account.
 This is so we can delete the ‘admin’ account if there is one.
-One of the biggest security risk within WordPress is site that only have admin accounts.
+One of the biggest security risks within WordPress is a site that only has admin accounts.
 These admin accounts are usually set up by default when WordPress is installed, knowing that a site will usually have an admin account gives a hacker a big head start, knowing they don’t have to figure out the username.
 (If you don’t have an ‘admin’ account you can skip this bit.)
 To do this, firstly create a NEW user in user control panel, Go for something original that would be hard to guess and create a secure password.
 You can use the built in WordPress strength meter for this, or one I found http://howsecureismypassword.net/ which will tell you how long it would take a desktop PC to figure your password out.
 Don’t forget to set the user role to ‘administrator’.

 Once done, log out and back in with your new administrator account and access your user accounts once more.
-You want to delete ‘admin’, you’ll be asked by WordPress what you want to do with all content published under the admin user name.
+You want to delete ‘admin’, you’ll be asked by WordPress what you want to do with all content published under the admin username.
 You can either delete this (not sure why you would though!) or Transfer it to another user.
 You want to transfer all content to the new administrator account you have created.

 There are a few other amends you can do to your site, with a couple of plugins.
 Two of which I like to use are User Locker and WP Security Scan.
-The former will check how many times an account has tried to be accessed, if more than 5 it will lock/disable the account.
+The former will check how many times an account has tried to be accessed if more than 5, it will lock/disable the account.
 This is useful against brute force attacks.
-WP Security Scan will let you know whats a potential security risk on your WordPress website, It checks and does numerous things like:
+WP Security Scan will let you know whats is a potential security risk on your WordPress website, It checks and does numerous things like: